Billy Crudup

 William Gaither Crudup (/ˈkruːdəp/; born July 8, 1968) is an American actor.

-He is a four-time Tony Award nominee, winning once for his performance in Tom Stoppard's play The Coast of Utopia in 2007.
-He has starred in numerous high-profile films, including Without Limits (1998), Almost Famous (2000), Big Fish (2003), Mission: Impossible III (2006), Watchmen (2009), Public Enemies (2009), The Stanford Prison Experiment (2015), Jackie (2016), and Alien: Covenant (2017), in both lead and supporting roles.
-He has been nominated for an Independent Spirit Award for Best Male Lead for his performance in Jesus' Son, and received two Screen Actors Guild Award nominations as part of an ensemble cast for Almost Famous and Spotlight, winning for the latter.
+He was nominated for an Independent Spirit Award for Best Male Lead for his performance in Jesus' Son (1999).
+He went on to star in high-profile films, including Almost Famous (2000), Big Fish (2003), Mission: Impossible III (2006), Watchmen (2009), Public Enemies (2009), The Stanford Prison Experiment (2015), Jackie (2016), and Alien: Covenant (2017), in both lead and supporting roles.

-Crudup starred in the streaming television series Gypsy (2017) and The Morning Show (2019), the latter of which earned him a Primetime Emmy Award and a Critics' Choice Television Award.
-In 2023, he began starring in the Apple TV+ science fiction dramedy series Hello Tomorrow!.
+Crudup is a four-time Tony Award nominee, winning the Tony Award for Best Featured Actor in a Play for his performance in Tom Stoppard's play The Coast of Utopia in 2007.
+He has also starred in the streaming television series Gypsy (2017), and The Morning Show (2019–present), which earned him two Primetime Emmy Awards for Outstanding Supporting Actor in a Drama Series and two Critics' Choice Television Awards, and Hello Tomorrow!
+(2023).
+In June 2023, he married British actress Naomi Watts.

-Early life
+Early life and education

 Crudup was born in Manhasset, New York.
 His parents, Georgann (née Gaither) and Thomas Henry Crudup III divorced during his childhood, and later remarried, before divorcing a second time.
-Crudup has spoken of his late father, who died in 2005, as an "incessant gambler and hustler salesman" who continuously sought "to hit the jackpot" throughout his life.
+Crudup has spoken of his father, who died in 2005, as an "incessant gambler and hustler salesman" who continuously sought "to hit the jackpot" throughout his life.

 On his father's side, he is a descendant of Congressman Josiah Crudup of North Carolina.
 His maternal grandfather was William Cotter "Billy" Gaither, Jr., a well-known Florida trial lawyer, and his maternal grandmother later remarried to Episcopal bishop James Duncan.

 The middle-born of three brothers, Crudup's brothers, Tommy and Brooks, are both producers.
 He left New York with his family when he was about eight years old, first living in Texas, then in Florida.
 He graduated from Saint Thomas Aquinas High School in Fort Lauderdale, Florida in 1986.

 Crudup attended the University of North Carolina at Chapel Hill, where he received an undergraduate degree, and he continued his passion for acting with the undergraduate acting company, LAB!
 Theatre.
 He also acted for UNC-STV's most popular show, General College.
-He was a member of the Beta Chapter of Delta Kappa Epsilon.
+He was a member of the Beta chapter of Delta Kappa Epsilon.
 He then studied at New York University's Tisch School of the Arts graduate acting program, where he earned a Master of Fine Arts degree in 1994.